kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 This problem was asked by Google.

 You are given an array of length `n + 1` whose elements belong to the set `{1, 2, ..., n}`.
 By the pigeonhole principle, there must be a duplicate.
 Find it in linear time and space.

+## Daily Coding Problem: Problem #968 [Medium]

+This problem was asked by Flipkart.

+Starting from 0 on a number line, you would like to make a series of jumps that lead to the integer N.

+On the `i``th` jump, you may move exactly i places to the left or right.

+Find a path with the fewest number of jumps required to get from 0 to N.